bigredsparks/reactnd-project-readable-starter/README.md

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing
+## Running the Application

-To get started developing right away:
+To run the applicaiton:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, install and start the readable application
-    - `create-react-app frontend`
+    - `cd readable-app`
-    - `cd frontend`
+    - `npm install`
     - `npm start`

 ## API Server